bessagroup/f3dasm/docs/source/rst_doc_files/general/installation.rst

 :mod:`f3dasm` is purely Python code and compatible with:

 1. Python 3.8 or higher.
-2. the three major operations system (Linux, MacOS, Ubuntu).
+2. the three major operations system (Windows, MacOS, Linux).
 3. the `pip <https://pypi.org/>`_ package manager system.

 ----